biosubmit/CardioHosPred/README.md

 ### Model Evaluation

-To evaluate a trained model:
+To evaluate a trained regression model in monthly timestep:

 ```bash
 python src/model/hospital_A/evaluate_hospital_A_task2.py